meeshelle-f/Airway-DESeq2/README.md

 Glucocorticoid MOA to suppress inflammation in ASM not understood.
 4 primary human airway smooth muscle (ASM) cell lines were treated with or without dexamethasone, a glucocorticoid.
 Identified 316 DEGs, including DUSP1, KLF15, PER1, TSC22D3, C7, CCDC69, and CRISPLD2 glucocorticoid-responsive genes.

+Project:
+Replicate DEG analysis with updated DESeq2 package compared to using edgeR, in R.